Post Falls, Idaho: Economy

 Due to the proximity of numerous lakes, rivers and mountains, Post Falls has developed tourism and retirement communities.
-There is an increasing number of retail, dining and entertainment businesses locating in the City.

 Kootenai County traditionally has had a timber-based economy.
 That is changing gradually, as the manufacturing base has become more diverse.
 Jobs Plus, Inc., the local economic development organization has recruited several small to medium-sized firms to the county.
 Manufacturing jobs are found primarily in electronics, lumber and furniture at the present.
 Post Falls was the chosen location for Flexcel, Inc., a major furniture manufacturer that relocated to North Idaho nearly fifteen years ago and employs a workforce of 350.
 This was done with the help of Jobs Plus, Inc. and by creating an Urban Renewal District to help build infrastructure.
 This District closed out at the end of December 2001.
 Jobs Plus, Inc. has also just recently helped bring Center Partners, a call center business (employing a workforce of 300), and Buck Knives brought their manufacturing headquarters (workforce of 250) to the City.